 This is a DIY video that shows how to build a shed.
 The author provides step-by-step instructions and points out that that they can also be used for any small building.
 For the convenience of the viewers, he also provides the timeline in the video description, so the viewer can easily skip to the step they need.

 This how-to video teaches viewers on how to prepare for a job interview and pass it successfully.
 The presenter provides the information digested into logical tips that fall into several categories, including introductions, body language, what to say and what not to say at the interview.

-With this video, you’ll learn how to create a whiteboard animation.
-The presenter covers all the things you’ll need to do this and guides you through the steps you have to perform to make an animation in one day.
+From this video, you’ll learn how to create a whiteboard animation.
+The presenter covers all the necessary things you’ll need for this and guide you through the steps you have to do to make an animation in one day.

 And this is one of the how-to videos you can find on The Learner Driving Centre YouTube channel.
 The channel offers 23 driving lessons that teach potential drivers how to drive step by step.

 How to Make a How-to Video

 Now that you’re aware of the criteria for creating high-quality instructional videos, it’s time to get your hands dirty and feet wet.
 In this section, we’re going to outline 8 steps for creating quick how-to videos.

 For the next couple of steps, let’s assume the role of a business consultant who’s teaching how to create a digital portfolio.